JBtallgrass/datafun-05-sql/README.md

 ### 1. Environment setup
 The environment set up is beginning to become second nature.

-    * Ensure that the github versioning is setup and operational. the following code was used to set up git:
+*Ensure that the github versioning is setup and operational. the following code was used to set up git:
 ```bash
 git clone https://github.com/JBtallgrass/datafun-05-sql.git
 git remote -v
 ```
-    * set up up the virtual environment is important so that any development within a project doesn't interfere with the machine environment.
+*Set up up the virtual environment is important so that any development within a project doesn't interfere with the machine environment.
 The following code was used to develope the virtual environment for the project:
 ```bash
 python -m venv .venv
 # activate .venv